 She ordered a pair of tacos Al Pastor style and loaded on the “green sauce.”
 It was more flavorful than other verde sauces she’s enjoyed, Czerwinski said.
 Ingredients were perfectly rationed out, the meat went above her expectations.
 She said she would be back very soon.

 Address: 2721 Linden Ave., Dayton

 If we’re basing this list on purely under-the-radar rating, this Dayton taco stop might take the cake (or nacho).
-Nestled against the La Tapatia II grocery store on Linden Avenue, this taco truck is almost always a drive-by until customers stop for the first time.
-Then, it usually becomes a can’t-miss.
+Nestled against the La Tapatia II grocery store on Linden Avenue, this taco truck is almost always something to easily drive past.
+It doesn’t even have a website.
+But after it’s discovered, it’s a can’t-miss.

 “The unassuming truck parked behind the Hispanic grocery on Linden serves the absolute best tacos in Dayton.
 Mixteca is good.
 Taco Loco is good.
 Even that other truck down the street is good.
 But these tacos are THE BEST.
 And I know my way around a taco.

 Quesadillas?
 Check.
 Burritos?
 Check.
 Tortas?
 Check.
 Other menu items that I don't know because I don't speak Spanish?
 Check.

 Eat here.
 You will not be disappointed,” — review by Eric T. from Scottdale, GA.

 If the picture of this heaping pile of taco goodness doesn’t speak for itself, Sea Jax Tavern in Kettering is going to pile on your money’s worth in taco deliciousness.